Uropygial gland: Cosmetic effect

-The chemical composition
+Chemical composition

 The biochemical composition of preen oil has been reported to significantly vary among birds in several ways: for example, the qualitative and quantitative content of the volatile compounds, chain length of diols, lipid concentration, ester saturation, type of fatty acids and their percentage composition.
 This variation is due to a range of factors, including species, age, sex and season.

 In chickens, a limited number of studies have investigated the specific effect of diet on the fatty acid composition of preen oil in meat chickens.
 The preen oil of meat chickens is dominated by saturated fatty acids, which make up to 97% of the total fatty acids, with 13 different medium to long chain saturated fatty acids (C8:0 to C22:0) detected.
 The preen oil contained several odd-chain fatty acids, which suggests they may be derived from lipolysis by the uropygial gland and/or its microbiome.
 Diet and gender had small but significant effects on levels of specific saturated fatty acid in the preen oil.
 The fatty acid composition of the preen oil did not reflect the more diverse fatty acid compositions of the diet or whole blood.
 Therefore, this clearly indicate that measuring the fatty acid profile of preen oil is not a suitable alternative approach for predicting the fatty acid composition of the blood of meat chickens.